auth0/auth0-oidc-client-net/src/Auth0.OidcClient.MAUI/README.md

 ### Windows

-> ℹ️ Even though the entire MAUI SDK is beta, the Windows implementation specifically is highly experimental and has not been battle tested from a security perspective yet.
+> ℹ️ Even though the entire MAUI SDK is beta, the Windows implementation specifically is highly experimental and has not been tested from a security perspective yet.

 To make sure it can properly reactivate your application after being redirected back go Auth0, you need to do two things: